Skip to menu Skip to content Skip to footer

 Relationships, respect, opportunities.

-About ATSIS Unit
+About the ATSIS Unit

-The Aboriginal and Torres Strait Islander Studies Unit (ATSIS) Unit provides a focus for community outreach, student support, research, and teaching and learning, including coordination of the Indigenous Studies Major.
+The Aboriginal and Torres Strait Islander Studies (ATSIS) Unit provides a focus for community outreach, student support, research, and teaching and learning, including coordination of the Indigenous Studies Major.

 Established in 1984 and officially launched in 1985 with an inaugural cohort of 50 students, the ATSIS Unit has continued to support and celebrate Indigenous cultures and recognise the significant contributions Aboriginal and Torres Strait Islander peoples make to UQ.